My SSI check didn’t come and my SSI disability eligibility has been approved. How can I get money to pay for my housing?

 Your local Social Security Administration (SSA) office has the authority to issue expedited payments in a same-day, direct payment if you are eligible for disability benefits, you have a financial dire need that qualifies as a “financial emergency” (defined later in this article) and payment has been delayed or is urgently needed before it can be issued by normal means.
 These checks cannot be mailed and will only be issued in the Social Security office to the person eligible for the payment or a representative payee, if one has been appointed.
 The decision to issue a direct payment is up to SSA and you will not be given appeal rights, if it is decided you are not eligible for a payment.

 There are two kinds of expedited direct payments: an immediate payment (IP) and an Emergency Advance Payment (EAP).
 The difference between these two will be explained later in this article.
-The IP can be paid to Supplemental Security Income (SSI) beneficiaries and the EAP can be paid to either SSI beneficiaries or Social Security Disability (SSDI) beneficiaries.
+The EAP can be paid to Supplemental Security Income (SSI) beneficiaries and the IP can be paid to either SSI beneficiaries or Social Security Disability (SSDI) beneficiaries.

 To receive either of the expedited payments, you or your representative payee if you have one, will have to go into your local Social Security office to make the request because the payment, which is in check form, has to be handed to you.
 If approved the payment will be prepared in the office while you wait; or if there isn’t insufficient time left in the day to accomplish the payment, it may take until the next day.